 Use this box to explain your overall score

-Shimano's Dura-Ace R9200-P power meter delivers consistent data in comparison with the Garmin Rally pedals we used them alongside.
-It is all you need for daily training.
+Shimano's Dura-Ace R9200-P power meter delivers consistent data, but was overreading quite significantly in a comparison test with the Garmin Rally pedals we used them alongside.
 The connectivity is great and it's simply an easy power meter to live with.

 I usually ride: Specialized S-Works Tarmac SL7 My best bike is: